JongWasTaken/easympv/README.md

 ### Manual
 Download the master branch and put all files into `%appdata%\mpv` (Windows) or `~/.config/mpv` (macOS/Linux/BSD).
 Add `m script_binding easympv` to your input.conf.
 Launch mpv once to generate `easympv.conf`.
 Adjust to your liking.
-If no `input.conf` is present, easympv will generate one with sane defaults.
+If no `input.conf` is present, easympv will generate one with sane defaults and terminate.
+Launch it again to see the setup.

 ## License
 All easympv code and assets (everything in `scripts/easympv.js/` and `images/`) is licensed under the MIT License.